Tommy - Boeing Tech, Pioneer Industries

 When Tommy finished the treatment program he moved in with family in Everett for support and attended NA meetings.
 His probation officer told him about Pioneer and he enrolled in the Roadmap to Success job training program to get prepared for work.
 He learned about Pioneer’s aerospace manufacturing division and was hired at Pioneer Industries six days after he graduated from Roadmap to Success.

-Tommy has off probation and working hard over the last few years at Pioneer Industries learning all the manufacturing machines.
-He was accepted into the two-year AJAC sheet metal fabrication apprenticeship program and is excelling in the program.
+Tommy has been working hard over the last few years at Pioneer Industries learning all the manufacturing machines.
+He was accepted into the two-year AJAC sheet metal fabrication apprenticeship program and excelled in the program, graduating in June 2018.

 “People need to realize that when someone gets out of prison they have debts and responsibilities stacked on them immediately.
 Getting hired in a job where you can grow your position is really important.
-I want to be a good father and provider and this AJAC apprenticeship training that Pioneer is giving me brings some light to the end of the tunnel.
-Housing is another issue and scoring an affordable apartment in one of Pioneer’s housing programs was a big relief.”
+I want to be a good father and provider and this AJAC apprenticeship training that Pioneer offered brought some light to the end of the tunnel.
+Housing is another issue and scoring an affordable apartment in one of Pioneer’s housing programs was also a big relief.”